akharrou/mkdocs-markdown/docs/notebooks.md

 # Notebooks

 Welcome !
-Here I store all my the notes that I take in various areas.
+Here I store all the notes I take in various areas.
 Each area has a separate notebook.
 Each notebook has a name, the area, and  an abbreviation.
 The abbreviation can be prepended when searching to not confuse concepts from different areas.
 Enjoy !

 **Currently available:**